 They note that doctors should diagnose preeclampsia if there is persistent high blood pressure and other associated symptoms, including protein in the urine, decreased blood platelets, or fluid in the lungs.
 If seizures occur, the diagnosis becomes eclampsia.

 Doctors treat preeclampsia with medication to lower blood pressure.
-They may also prescribe medication to reduce the risk of seizures.
+They may also prescribe medication to

 For example, they might advise a woman to take magnesium sulfate before delivery.
 This drug can help reduce the chance of seizures.
 The woman should continue to take magnesium sulfate for 24 hours after delivery.